Raspberry Eton Mess - Weekend at the Cottage Skip to content

 Ingredients for almond meringues

-NUT MERINGUE
+MERINGUE NESTS

 Although plain meringues are often used to make an ETON MESS, we decided to incorporate ground almond to ours.
-This gives the meringues a lovely nutty flavour and also a nice light brown colour when they bake.
+This tiny variation gives the meringues a lovely nutty flavour and also a nice light brown colour when they bake.
 If you’ve never made meringues before, fear not, it’s really easy.
 That said, we still suggest you watch the VIDEO attached to this post just to get a sense of the sequence and process before you begin.

 Meringues plopped onto a parchment-lined baking sheet